Spring Self-Care Ideas

 More likely than not, you’ve been spending a lot more time at home recently.
 With the new season comes the perfect opportunity to make your living space more peaceful, organized, and efficient so you actually enjoy the time you’re inside.

 De-cluttering your home is a great way to set yourself up for more focused work time, and more enjoyable down-time.
 When there’s less clutter, you’ll feel less stressed out, so cleaning up is a great way to help ease feeling overwhelmed and calm you down.
 A good rule of thumb is that if you haven’t needed to use it since last spring, it’s safe to say you can get rid of it.
 Donate things in good condition or sell in local marketplace groups.
 You’ll feel much more relaxed and happy at home when there’s fewer unneeded things lying around.

 Cleaning and de-cluttering is a great activity to feel more in control of your environment, re-assess what’s most important in your home, and you can actually see the results of your work in front of you.

 Once your space is well-organized, you can add in a few small décor items to make it feel more relaxing and homey.
 Plants, wall art, or candles are great ways to add some soothing touches without a huge space investment.
 Choose candles with soothing or energizing scents for a bonus boost of zen.
-We like Rosemary Grapefruit from Edgewater Candles (you can find it in our Hello Spring Gift Set!)
+We like Sparkling Grapefruit from Paddywax.
+(You can find it in our Blooms & Bites Wine Gift Box!)